 Students are introduced to concepts and applications of trigonometric functions and their inverses by exploring topics such as triangle ratios, periodic functions, and trigonometric identities.
 For students planning to take MTH 251 Calculus I who have little or no background in trigonometry.

-Prerequisite: MTH 111 with a "C" grade or better or placement at MTH 112 level or instructor approval.
+Prerequisite: MTH 111 or placement in MTH 112.
+SPRING